Jimbly/dcjam2024/Jimb-TODO.md

 Post-game fixes / polish
 * bias features for simple billboard details
 * reorganize all of the example entities to use a spritesheet
+* add support for multiple fonts with different heights to dialog system and/or markdown - handwriting font would be cool